Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 • Resume oral intake within 2–3 days

-• Return to work in 1–2 weeks (depending on procedure)
+• Return to work in 1–2 weeks (depending on surgery type)

 Book a Consultation